AllGloryToTheHypnotoad/netscan/README.md

 * `F`  tells nmap to do this fast and not wait as long as it could for returns

 A full listing of known ports are available on [wikipedia](http://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)

-**Note:** Both `nmap` commands get pipped through grep, awk, and/or sed to clean the output up for python.

 ## Data Base